 - 1. The application is for a new garage building to the west of the former corn mill building and north of the former drying store, referred to as the Kyle Building. - 2.
-The garage building, by virtue of its form, character and scale, would cause harm to the significance of the historic mill and drying store, which are considered to be non-designated heritage assets. - 3.
-The harm to the non-designated heritage assets is not outweighed by any public benefits. - 4.
-The application is recommended for refusal.
+The application was discussed at the January 2023 meeting, when Members expressed concern about the design and requested clarity on the exact use of the proposed building.
+However, they acknowledged that the applicant had made some amendments to the scheme which had previously been proposed and refused in April 2022.
+Therefore it was resolved to defer making a decision to allow for further negotiations between the applicant and officers, relating to the design of the building. - 3.
+Following the January Planning Committee meeting the agent was contacted by telephone, however, they had not been instructed to issue any amended plans at that time.
+Since then, no further discussions have been entered into and no amended plans have been provided. - 4.
+In light of no further engagement, an email to the agent dated 5 April advised that if no response was received within three weeks that the application would return to Planning Committee for a decision to be made.
+To date no response has been received and the three weeks have elapsed. - 5.
+The garage building, by virtue of its form, character and scale, would cause harm to the significance of the historic mill and drying store, which are considered to be non-designated heritage assets. - 6.
+The harm to the non-designated heritage assets is not outweighed by any public benefits. - 7.
+The application therefore remains recommended for refusal.